minucie/Call-Report-Data/README.md

 ```

 ## Part-5 : Extra comand to drop or retain variable based on their pattern names.
+Given the names of variable the following codes will either retain them or drop them.
 ```
 dropvar <- function(df, grepID){
   make_match <- paste(grepID, collapse='|')